TiBOcode/astrotibo/src/content/notes/minimalism.md

 # The power of simplicity
-This whole approach to improvisation is about taking the most out of simplicity Minimalism, however, is about [less is more].
+This whole approach to improvisation is about taking the most out of simplicity Minimalism, however, is about [less is more](/notes/lessismore).
 When you strip down a composition to its essential elements, every note, strum, or beat carries greater weight and meaning.
 This approach is especially resonant in instruments like the ukulele

 Simplicity isn’t about limiting creativity; it’s about focusing it.
 By embracing fewer chords or a simpler rhythm, you allow the true essence of the music to emerge.
 1. Accessibility: Simple loops allow you to start creating beautiful sounds right away, boosting your confidence and motivation.